Use Proxies with Selenium

 let addr = 'proxy.froxy.com:9000'

-All necessary data about server, port, login and password you can get from your Froxy Dashboard
+All necessary information about the server, port, login, and password is available in your Froxy Dashboard.